Explore historic properties and enjoy the romance of steam travel when you visit the Yarra Valley and Dandenong Ranges.

 Learn more about Victorian Koorie culture and their historical and contemporary relationship to the Dandenong Ranges at Burrinja Gallery in Upwey.

 Over in the Yarra Valley, the area around Healesville was originally occupied by the Yarra Yarra or Wurrundjeri Aboriginal group.
 By 1863 these peoples were settled at the Coranderrk Aboriginal Reservation on Badger Creek, which soon became Victoria's largest and best-known Aboriginal reserve until its closure in 1924.
-Visit Healesville Sanctuary to learn more about the area's Aboriginal history.
+Visit Healesville Sanctuary to learn more about the area's Aboriginal history and living legacy.

 Jump aboard Puffing Billy, the pride and joy of the Dandenong Ranges and a symbol of the area's status as a refined weekend destination in the pre-war years.
 Picture yourself as an intrepid early-1900s tourist, travelling along the narrow-gauge track across trestle bridges and toiling up hills between Belgrave and Gembrook.
 Complete the experience with a meal of Yarra Valley food and wine in a first-class dining carriage.